Diesel Park West: Solo, original line up reformation and later years, 1997–present

 The first album with the new line up was released in March 2024, titled Presley Trap on the bands own 'Danville' label.
 The single "Wonder (Just a Word)" has charted on the Heritage Chart.

 A new single "Hole in One" was released in February 2025.
 This became a Number One hit on the Heritage Chart in mid-March.
 The single was taken from their forthcoming new album entitled, Leicester?.
 This was released on 17 April 2025 on the band's website.

+Their thirteenth album, Jangles Up, was released on 14 April 2026.
+It was preceded by the single “Perfect Weather” which has reached the top twenty of the Heritage Chart.